andrebocchini/sccm-powershell-automation-module/README.md

 Installation
 ============

-Run the Install.ps1 script provided with the module.
-Alternatively, create the directory:
+Make sure the following directory exists and is part of your PSModulePath:

+    %userprofile%\Documents\WindowsPowershell\Modules

+If you run the Install.ps1 script, it should copy the files to the right place for you.
+If the script fails to copy the files properly, you can do so manually by creating the directory:

     %userprofile%\Documents\WindowsPowershell\Modules\SCCM

-After creating the directory, copy the SCCM.psm1 file into it.
+and copying the following files into it:

+    SCCM.psm1
+    SCCM.psd1
+    SCCM_Formats.ps1xml

+After the files are in place, you should be able to run:

+    Import-Module SCCM
+    Get-Help SCCM

 Usage
 =====